Skip to main content

 "You have to trust the passion and the drive and the creativity of an individual who really wants to run with an idea.
 Trust is what we need to be successful in our jobs and the relationship we need to have with our managers." - John Carter, inventor of the Bose noise-canceling headphones

-But part of creativity, innovation, and growth is a failure.
+But part of creativity, innovation, and growth is failure.
 In innovative organizations, failure should be seen as a learning opportunity.
-It is important to create an environment where it is okay to fail.
+It's important to create an environment where it is okay to fail, and you as a manager can do this by helping employees learn from the experience.

 7. Actively listen to your people, teams, and organization